purpleteam-labs/purpleteam/README.md

 Run any of the [purpleteam CLI commands](#purpleteam-top-level-help) as you would with the install of any other system wide binary.

 If you choose to clone the purpleteam CLI repository and run `npm link` from it's root directory, the same applies.
 Plus you get to continue to modify the purpleteam CLI config without reinstalling.

+# Usage

+If you are running the purpleteam CLI in the default [character user interface (`cUi`) mode](#configure-ui) there are some interactions you can perform in the terminal while the CLI is running.
+The following commands have the associated interactions available:

+* `test`: Once testing is under way, you can:
+  * [right-arrow], [left-arrow] through the terminal screens to view the testing progress in real-time courtesy of the purpleteam API
+  * [down-arrow], [up-arrow] to highlight the different Running Statistics of the testers as they are provided in real-time courtesy of the purpleteam API
+* `testplan`: Once the test plans have been retreived, you can [right-arrow], [left-arrow] through the terminal screens to view the test plans